CaptainCabbage/LSTM_type_stage_forecasting/README.md

 # Load the model
 classifier = TypeClassifier(model_filename, weights_filename)

-# Generate one observation with 8 feature and of 50 length
+# Generate one observation with 50 sequences and 8 feature

 num_timestamps = 50
 num_features = 8